dresende/node-modbus-tcp/Readme.md

 This is a very simple module that uses NodeJS Streams2 to read Modbus TCP data and convert it to JSON and vice-versa.

+## Upgrade

+If you're just starting or just trying to use this library, I advise you to try [modbus-stream](http://github.com/dresende/node-modbus-stream).
+It's more complete (it supports all standard function codes) and it was designed to work with TCP, RTU and ASCII modes.

 ## Install

 ```sh